Golf Tutorials

 • XW (Extra Wide)

 A golf shoe should fit more snugly across the midfoot than a casual sneaker to prevent lateral movement during the swing.
-Getting the width right is just as important as the length for achieving that “locked-in” feeling.
+This snug fit, combined with the specialized traction elements, is crucial.
+Ever wonder why golf shoes have spikes?

 The Pro's Method: A Step-by-Step Guide to Measuring Your Feet at Home